shuhaowu/shuhaowu.github.com/src/blog/2022/03-linux-rt-appdev-part3.rst

 libraries commonly used by applications.
 Since Linux was not originally designed to be a RTOS, there are generally no guarantees that a particular system call won't cause page faults or priority inversion problems internally.
+It might even block the process (such as calls like ``accept``) which causes the process to be scheduled out of the CPU until the call is unblocked.
 Further, system calls may result in a full `context switch
 <https://en.wikipedia.org/wiki/Context_switch>`__, which is associated with a
 small CPU overhead that may be problematic in some situations.